Deborah & William Hillyard

 The most massive galaxies in the sky are the giant elliptical galaxies.
 They can also be very small; perhaps only 1% the size of the Milky Way galaxy.
 Stars in elliptical galaxies tend to have orbits that are randomly oriented within the galaxy; that is, there is no homogenous rotation like disk galaxies.
 They can be spherical, like galaxy M87, or more elongated like a rugby ball or American football, for example galaxy M32.
 The stars tend to be much older Population II stars, and there is little to no free gas or dust.
 All elliptical galaxies examined to date have had central supermassive black holes, and the mass of these black holes is proportional to the mass of the galaxy.
 Most people in the field accept the theory that elliptical galaxies form as a result of the merging of galaxies.
 Astronomers believe that about 60% of all galaxies are elliptical.
 Size for size, they are much dimmer than disc galaxies.

-Classification of elliptical galaxies is based on the degree of ellipticity, on a scale from E0, spherical, zero ellipticity, to E7, the most ellipsoidal.
+Classification of elliptical galaxies is based on the degree of ellipticity, on a scale from E0, spherical, with zero ellipticity, to E7, the most ellipsoidal.

 Stars are so far apart, compared to their diameters, that it is incredibly unlikely for stellar collisions to occur during a merging of galaxies.
 However, huge gas clouds will tend to collide with other clouds, and this can trigger the galaxies into making thousands of new stars each year compared to the Milky Way that produces about 4 or 5 new stars each year.
 In the early universe, galaxies had much more by way of molecular gas clouds than galaxies today so the whole process would have snowballed.
 The merged galaxy would use up the available gas very quickly making vast numbers of stars.
 After a few billion years, very little molecular gas would be left, so few if any new stars would form.
 This is what we see today in elliptical galaxies.
 The stars tend to be old, and the whole galaxy looks reddish compared to the much brighter, bluer, disk galaxies in which substantial star formation continues.